 Headline Mental Health Media Awards 2020

-Following last year’s successful relaunch, the Mental Health Media Awards will take place this year on 2 December 2020.
-Submissions for work close 30 September 2020 at midnight.
+Following last year’s successful relaunch, the Mental Health Media Awards took place this year on 2 December 2020.
+Click below to see the 2020 winners.

 Headline is Ireland’s national media programme for responsible reporting, and representation of mental ill health and suicide.
 Our vision is an Ireland where fewer lives are lost through suicide, and every person has an open and positive attitude to their own and others’ mental health.
 The media have a big part to play in that.

 Readers, listeners, and viewers often form their attitudes to mental health difficulties and suicide behaviour from the media they consume.
 Unintentional irresponsible reporting or misrepresentations of mental health difficulties can have devastating effects on audiences, sometimes fatal.
 Using best international practice and the most up to date research, Headline offers guidance to anyone actively producing content on these issues.

 A wide range of resources are available to offer guidance to journalists and broadcasters when reporting on mental health and suicide related issues.